-- analysis) if shareholders are not provided with an advisory vote on executive compensation at the annual meeting. - 3.
-Any member of the compensation committee who has served on the compensation committee of at least two other public companies that have consistently failed to align pay with performance and whose oversight of compensation at the company in question is suspect. - 4.
-The compensation committee chair if the company consistently has received deficient grades in our pay-for-performance analysis, and if during the past year the company performed the same as or worse than its peers. - 5.
-All members of the compensation committee (during the relevant time period) if the company entered into excessive employment agreements and/or severance agreements. - 6.
-All members of the compensation committee when performance goals were changed (i.e., lowered) when employees failed or were unlikely to meet original goals, or performance-based compensation was paid despite goals not being attained. - 7.
-All members of the compensation committee if excessive employee perquisites and benefits were allowed. - 8.
-The compensation committee chair if the compensation committee did not meet during the year. - 9.
-All members of the compensation committee when the company repriced options or completed a "self tender offer" without shareholder approval within the past two years. - 10.
-All members of the compensation committee when vesting of in-the-money options is accelerated. - 11.
+- 5. All members of the compensation committee when performance goals were changed (i.e., lowered) when employees failed or were unlikely to meet original goals, or performance-based compensation was paid despite goals not being attained. - 6.
+All members of the compensation committee if excessive employee perquisites and benefits were allowed. - 7.
+The compensation committee chair if the compensation committee did not meet during the year. - 8.
+All members of the compensation committee when the company repriced options or completed a "self tender offer" without shareholder approval within the past two years. - 9.
+All members of the compensation committee when vesting of in-the-money options is accelerated. - 10.
 All members of the compensation committee when option exercise prices were backdated.
-Glass Lewis will recommend voting against an executive director who played a role in and participated in option backdating. - 12.
-All members of the compensation committee when option exercise prices were spring-loaded or otherwise timed around the release of material information. - 13.
-All members of the compensation committee when a new employment contract is given to an executive that does not include a clawback provision and the company had a material restatement, especially if the restatement was due to fraud. - 14.
-The chair of the compensation committee where the CD&A provides insufficient or unclear information about performance metrics and goals, where the CD&A indicates that pay is not tied to performance, or where the compensation committee or management has excessive discretion to alter performance terms or increase amounts of awards in contravention of previously defined targets. - 15.
+Glass Lewis will recommend voting against an executive director who played a role in and participated in option backdating. - 11.
+All members of the compensation committee when option exercise prices were spring-loaded or otherwise timed around the release of material information. - 12.
+All members of the compensation committee when a new employment contract is given to an executive that does not include a clawback provision and the company had a material restatement, especially if the restatement was due to fraud. - 13.
+The chair of the compensation committee where the CD&A provides insufficient or unclear information about performance metrics and goals, where the CD&A indicates that pay is not tied to performance, or where the compensation committee or management has excessive discretion to alter performance terms or increase amounts of awards in contravention of previously defined targets. - 14.
 All members of the compensation committee during whose tenure the committee failed to implement a shareholder proposal regarding a compensation-related issue, where the proposal received the affirmative vote of a majority of the voting shares at a shareholder meeting, and when a reasonable analysis suggests that the compensation committee (rather than the governance committee) should have taken steps to implement the request.